-This session also focussed on the new format of student passport information that all staff need to use and familiarise ourselves with in order to support students who require particular strategies.
+Mr Mcnamara's session also focussed on the new format of student passport information that all staff need to use and familiarise ourselves with in order to support students who require particular strategies.
 Especially as we are moving towards the next academic year.